Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Simulation valuations

 \subsection{The concordance index}

-The concordance index~(C-index)~\citep{harrell1982evaluating, harrell1984regression} computes the agreement between the predicted survival ranking and the actual survival time, serving as an important metric for the discriminative power of the predictive model, especially involving censored observations.
+The concordance index~(\textsc{C-index})~\citep{harrell1982evaluating, harrell1984regression} computes the agreement between the predicted survival ranking and the actual survival time, serving as an important metric for the discriminative power of the predictive model, especially involving censored observations.
 Specifically, it considers instance pairs and checks if the model's prediction ranks the two instances in accordance with their true orders.
-The C-index takes the form
+The \textsc{C-index} takes the form

 where $\wh{S}$ is any prediction for survival probability.
 Each non-censored instance is compared against all instances that outlive it~(having a larger event or censoring time).
 Each correct ranking is counted, and the final score is normalized over the total number of pairs.
-The C-index ~\eqref{eqn:Cindex} becomes the area under the curve~(AUC) for binary problem with no censoring instances~\citep{haider2020effective}.

-We observe that multicalibration also leads to increased C-index~as illustrated in Figure~\ref{fig:Cindex-prop-indep-single-1} and Figure~\ref{fig:Cindex-prop-indep-single-2} under strong covariate-shift, with similar performance under the weak covariate shift.
-Compared to random forests, the linear models result in higher C-index scores under mild covariate shift, probably attributed to the effective ranking it renders.
+We observe that multicalibration leads to increased \textsc{C-index}~as shown in Figure~\ref{fig:Cindex-prop-indep-single-1} and Figure~\ref{fig:Cindex-prop-indep-single-2} under strong covariate shift, with similar performance under the weak covariate shift.
+Compared to random forests, the linear models result in higher \textsc{C-index} scores under mild covariate shift, probably attributed to the effective ranking it renders.
 However, it generally has higher estimation bias as supported by our simulations.